Affinio/slate/source/index.md

 This endpoint retrieves basic details about all Reports to which you have access.

 Note: Pagination of results can be done by using the from and size parameters.
 The from parameter defines the offset from the first result you want to fetch.
-The size parameter allows you to configure the maximum amount of hits to be returned. from defaults to 0, and size defaults to 10.
+The size parameter allows you to configure the maximum amount of campaigns to be returned. from defaults to 0, and size defaults to 10.

 ### HTTP Request